element-plus/element-plus/docs/en-US/component/switch.md

 :::tip

-Use the `active-icon` and `active-icon` attribute to add icon.
+Use the `active-icon` and `inactive-icon` attribute to add icon.
 You can pass either string for the component name (registered in advance) or the component itself which is a SVG Vue component.
 Element Plus has provided a set of icon that you can find at [icon](/en-US/component/icon)

 :::